nasa/astrobee/simulation/running_the_sim.md

     source devel/setup.bash
     popd

+In case of a Zsh session, do

+    pushd $BUILD_PATH
+    source devel/setup.zsh
+    popd

 After this command has completed, you should be able to run `ros` commands from any directory in your Linux filesystem.